Mobile impurity interacting with a Hubbard chain and the role of Friedel oscillations: Quarter filling

 which also allows us to identify the strongly-repulsive (sR) regime with pPS and the corresponding Friedel repulsive (FR) regime.
 Note that we found that the pPS configurations can appear for two values of $\text{site}^{(\text{max})}_I$.
 This is because, at $\nu_f=1/4$, the impurity has a large probability to occupy the last sites at each border [see Fig.~\ref{sec:1o4;sub:densities;fig:densities}(c)].
 Thus, the maxima of $n_I$ can appear at any of those two sites.

 In addition, we calculate a similarly defined average position of the impurity $\bar{x}_I$ as

 This average vanishes ($\bar{x}_I=0$) when the maximum of $n_I$ is at the central site, while it takes a finite value when the density shows non-centered peaks.
-While both functions give similar information, Eq.~(\ref{sec:1o4;sub:x;eq:sitemaxI}) is discrete and enables us to define precise transition points.
-In contrast, Eq.~(\ref{sec:1o4;sub:x;eq:xI}) is continuous but better characterizes the distribution of the impurity in the lattice.
+While both functions give similar information, Eq.~(\ref{sec:1o4;sub:x;eq:sitemaxI}) is discrete and enables us to define interaction ranges for each configuration, which will be used as references during the rest of this article.
+However, as previously explained, our system displays crossovers.
+Therefore, the continuous function~(\ref{sec:1o4;sub:x;eq:xI}) better illustrates the crossover between the different regimes.

 We show these average positions for the previously examined case of $U/t=4$ in Fig.~\ref{sec:1o4;sub:x;fig:x}(a).
 For comparison, the figure covers the same range of $\UfI/U$ reported in Fig.~\ref{sec:1o4;sub:densities;fig:heatmaps}.
-By following Eqs.~(\ref{sec:1o4;sub:x;eq:phasesA}) and (\ref{sec:1o4;sub:x;eq:phasesR}), we observe that the discrete average $\text{site}^{(\text{max})}_I$ (orange dashed line) accurately pinpoints transitions between the configurations.
-We indicate these transitions with the vertical lines, which agree with the qualitative regimes that can be appreciated in Fig.~\ref{sec:1o4;sub:densities;fig:heatmaps}.
-On the other hand, $\bar{x}_I$ (solid blue line) shows a continuous behavior, indicating smoother transitions.
-This can be expected in systems with a few particles.
+By following Eqs.~(\ref{sec:1o4;sub:x;eq:phasesA}) and (\ref{sec:1o4;sub:x;eq:phasesR}), we observe that the discrete average $\text{site}^{(\text{max})}_I$ (orange dashed line) enables us to define an interaction regime for each configuration.
+We indicate the separation between regimes with the vertical lines, which agree with the qualitative regimes that can be appreciated in Fig.~\ref{sec:1o4;sub:densities;fig:heatmaps}.
+On the other hand, $\bar{x}_I$ (solid blue line) shows a continuous behavior, as expected from a crossover.
 Nevertheless, $\bar{x}_I$ approximately follows the shape of $\text{site}^{(\text{max})}_I$, thus complementing its information.
 Additionally, in the strongly-repulsive regime [right side of Fig.~\ref{sec:1o4;sub:x;fig:x}(a)], the average $\bar{x}_I$ lies between the two last bordering sites.
 This correctly captures the behavior of the impurity at pPS, which can move within the last sites at either border.

-Having demonstrated that the average positions can locate the different interaction regimes, in Fig.~\ref{sec:1o4;sub:x;fig:x}(b), we show the average $\bar{x}_I$ over a wide range of both $\UfI/U$ and $U/t$ to compute a phase diagram.
-Additionally, the dashed lines indicate the transition points given by $\text{site}^{(\text{max})}_I$ to accurately identify each regime.
-The figure shows a rich phase diagram with well-defined regions covering a wide range of interactions, including the Friedel-induced regimes (FA and FR) for intermediate interactions.
+Having demonstrated that the average positions can locate the different interaction regimes, in Fig.~\ref{sec:1o4;sub:x;fig:x}(b), we show the average $\bar{x}_I$ over a wide range of both $\UfI/U$ and $U/t$.
+Additionally, the dashed lines indicate the changes in $\text{site}^{(\text{max})}_I$ to locate each configuration regime.
+The figure shows well-defined regions covering a wide range of interactions, including the Friedel-induced regimes (FA and FR) for intermediate interactions.